adarshetty96/iiitb-upgrad-leadscoring-casestudy/README.md

 ---

 ## **Results**
-- The best model achieved an **accuracy of X%** and an **ROC-AUC score of Y%**.
+- The best model achieved an **accuracy of 91%** and an **ROC-AUC score of ~96%**.
-- Key insights:
+- Key insight:
-  - Leads from [specific source] had a higher conversion rate.
   - Time spent on the website was a significant predictor of conversion.

 ---